Here’s What You Need to Know About Jaw Clenching

 Night guards, sometimes called mouth guards or dental splints, are worn while you sleep to prevent jaw clenching.
 These mouthpieces help fasten the jaw in a particular position and can act as a barrier to lessen the risk of teeth grinding which causes damage.

 Some night guards also expand the jaw slightly, which helps the masseter muscles (muscles for chewing) to relax throughout the night.
-A night guard may only cover a smaller part of the mouth, or it may cover the entire upper or lower teeth.
+There are a variety of benefits of wearing a night guard. night guard may only cover a smaller part of the mouth, or it may cover the entire upper or lower teeth.

 Custom night guards typically function better for heavy grinders because they are customized to your exact needs.
 You can consult with your dentist about which option is best for you.

 ClearClub To The Rescue !